Brewforge/homebrew-extras/list.md

 ## ⚔️ Chalenge

-In the Buggy folder, there are several manifests that the current contributors cannot fix, welcome your help!
+There are several manifests that the current contributors cannot fix, welcome your help!

 |     Cask Name     |                             Site                             |                          Note                          |   Problem    |
 | :---------------: | :----------------------------------------------------------: | :----------------------------------------------------: | :----------: |